preactjs/preact-www/content/en/guide/v10/forms.md

 ---
 title: Forms
-description: 'Forms and form controls allow you to collect user input in your application and is a fundamental building block of most web applications.'
+description: Forms and form controls allow you to collect user input in your application and is a fundamental building block of most web applications
 ---

 # Forms